“Giving up is something a Lauda doesn’t do.”

 Niki Lauda Goes Into Racing

 Lauda quickly proved his talent in organized racing in a Mini and swiftly climbed up the racing ranks.
-In 1971, he secured a spot in the March racing team as a driver, thanks to a £30,000 bank loan secured against a life insurance policy.
+In 1971, he secured a spot in the March Racing team as a driver, thanks to a £30,000 bank loan secured against a life insurance policy.

-The pivotal moment in Niki Lauda’s career came in 1973 when he joined the BRM team.
+The pivotal moment in young Niki Lauda’s career came in 1973 when he joined the BRM team.
 That season, he finished in an impressive fifth place, with a best finish of second place at the Spanish Grand Prix.
 He ended the season as the Formula 1 Rookie of the Year.

 The following year, he won the Drivers’ Championship with BRM, becoming the youngest driver to win the title.

 Lauda’s skills caught the attention of Enzo Ferrari, the legendary founder of the Scuderia Ferrari racing team.
-Lauda’s move to Ferrari was a coup for the team.
+His move to Ferrari was a coup for the team.
 He was paired with Clay Regazzoni, and the two drivers formed a formidable partnership.

 Lauda would hit the ground running by winning the world championship in 1975.